 A production test to be carried out to determine if all frack stages contributed to the initial EPT conducted in 2016.
-Results of Amungee NW-1H from 2016/17 are included in the Company's AIF, dated 26 April 2021, on pages 12-14.
+Results of Amungee NW-1H from 2016/17 are included in the Company's AIF, dated 27 April 2022, on pages 12-14.

 On 22 June 2021 Falcon announced the commencement of the 2021 work programme, starting with operations at Kyalla 117.
-On-site operations at Kyalla 117 had begun, with rigging up complete, and clean-up operations resumed.
+On-site operations had begun, with rigging up complete, and clean-up operations resumed.